 The Quality-of-Life-Bronchiectasis (QoL-B) questionnaire is a disease-specific survey designed for patients with bronchiectasis.
 The Respiratory Symptoms scale is a component of the QoL-B questionnaire, with a scale range from 0 to 100.
 Higher scores on this scale signify a better health status.

-Time frame: Assessed at baseline, 12 weeks, 24 weeks and 36 weeks post-randomization.
+Time frame: Assessed at 12 weeks, 24 weeks and 36 weeks after the first drug administration.

 St.George Respiratory Questionnaire (SGRQ): a validated questionnaire for use in bronchiectasis population.
 This questionnaire is structured into 3 main components: symptoms, activity and impacts.
 Scale range is 0-100, where lower scores correspond to the better health status.
 Each questionnaire response has a unique empirically derived "weight".
 Each component of the questionnaire is scored separately in three steps: i.
 The weights for all items with a positive responses are summed. ii.
 The weights for missed items are deducted from the maximum possible weight for each component.
 The weights for all missed items are deducted from the maximum possible weight for the Total score. iii.
 The score is calculated by dividing the summed weights by the adjusted maximum possible weight for that component and expressing the result as a percentage The Total score is calculated in similar way.

-Time frame: Assessed at baseline, 12 weeks, 24 weeks and 36 weeks post-randomization.
+Time frame: Assessed at 12 weeks, 24 weeks and 36 weeks after the first drug administration.

 The Euroqual-5 Dimensions questionnaire (EQ-5D) consists of two parts: health state description and evaluation.
 In the description part, health status is measured across five dimensions (5D): mobility, self-care, usual activities, pain/discomfort, and anxiety/depression.
 Respondents rate their severity level for each dimension using a five-level (EQ-5D-5L) scale.
 In the evaluation part, respondents assess their overall health status using the visual analogue scale (EQ-VAS), which ranges from 0 to 100, with higher scores indicating a better health status.
 Health states defined by the EQ-5D-5L descriptive system are converted into index values.
 This facilitates the calculation of Quality-Adjusted Life Years (QALYs), which are used to inform economic evaluations of healthcare interventions, according to guidelines found at https://euroqol.org.

-Time frame: Assessed at baseline, 12 weeks, 24 weeks and 36 weeks post-randomization.
+Time frame: Assessed at 12 weeks, 24 weeks and 36 weeks after the first drug administration.

 Time frame: 36 weeks